bpsm/edn-java/README.md

 ### Limitations

  - Edn values must be *acyclic*.
 Any attempt to print a data structure containing cycles will surely end in a stack overflow.
+ - The current Printing support stikes me a as a bit of a hack.
  - Currently, the printer doesn't pretty-print.
 This is fine when using edn for communication, but less than helpful for debugging or storage in version control.
+ - Edn-Java does not provide much by way of "convenience" methods.
+As a library it's still to young to really know what would be convenient.